Chairperson – Mrs Sue Bastone

 Public Officer – Mr John Peterson

-John has been a board member of the KHBEC since 2006.
-He is recently retired and has enjoyed a varied professional career including:
+John has been a board member of the KCEC since 2006.
+He has recently retired and has enjoyed a varied professional career including:

 - Owner and Managing Director of Victory Blinds for over 22 years